eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 date: 2022-08-19T17:46:21+05:30
 weight: 2
 description: >
-  Learn how to setup your docker desktop and Visual Studio Code behind a coorperate proxy.
+  Learn how to setup your docker desktop and Visual Studio Code behind a corporate proxy.
 ---

 We know what a pain and how time consuming it can be to setup your environment behind a cooperate proxy.
 This guide will help you to set it up correctly.

-Be aware that correct proxy configuration depends on the setup of your organisation and of course of your personal development environment (hardware, OS, virtualization setup, ...).
+Be aware that correct proxy configuration depends on the setup of your organization and of course of your personal development environment (hardware, OS, virtualization setup, ...).
 So, we most probably do not cover all issues out there in the developers world.
 So, we encourage you to share hints and improvements with us.

 ## HTTP(s) proxy server

-Install and configure the proxy server as recommented or required by your company.
+Install and configure the proxy server as recommended or required by your company.
 For example you could use [PX](https://github.com/genotrance/px), which is a HTTP(s) proxy server that allows applications to authenticate through an NTLM or Kerberos proxy server, typically used in corporate deployments, without having to deal with the actual handshake.
 Px leverages Windows SSPI or single sign-on and automatically authenticates using the currently logged in Windows user account.
 It is also possible to run Px on Windows, Linux and MacOS without single sign-on by configuring the domain, username and password to authenticate with.
 (Source: [PX](https://github.com/genotrance/px))

 - Install your HTTP(s) proxy server
 - Start your HTTP(s) proxy server